 mimeTypeis the desired MIME type as a string.

 uriis the URI to the handler as a string.

 titleis the title of the handler presented to the user as a string.

 application/rss+xml MIME types are supported.
 All values have the same effect, and the registered handler will receive feeds in all Atom and RSS versions (see bug 391286).

-Firefox is the only browser that implemented this feature, it wasn't implemented to the standard.
+Firefox is the only browser that implemented this feature, and it wasn't implemented to match the standard.
 This feature has since been removed from the HTML standard and shouldn't be used.

 The definition of 'registerContentHandler()' in that specification.